-48. Flood Plain.
+50. Flood Plain.
 Synonymous with one hundred (100) year flood plain and means that land area susceptible to inundation with a one (1) percent chance of being equaled or exceeded in any given year.
 The limit of this area shall be based upon flood ordinance regulation maps.

-49. Floodway.
-The area, as identified in a master program, that either: (i) Has been established in federal emergency management agency flood insurance rate maps or floodway maps; or (ii) consists of those portions of a river valley lying streamward from the outer limits of a watercourse upon which flood waters are carried during periods of flooding that occur with reasonable regularity, although not necessarily annually, said floodway being identified, under normal condition, by changes in surface soil conditions or changes in types or quality of vegetative ground cover condition, topography, or other indicators of flooding that occurs with reasonable regularity, although not necessarily annually.
-Regardless of the method used to identify the floodway, the floodway shall not include those lands that can reasonably be expected to be protected from flood waters by flood control devices maintained by or maintained under license from the federal government, the state, or a political subdivision of the state.
+51. Floodway.
+The area, as identified in a master program, thathas been established in effective federal emergency management agency flood insurance rate maps or floodway maps.The floodway shall not include those lands that can reasonably be expected to be protected from flood waters by flood control devices maintained by or maintained under license from the federal government, the state, or a political subdivision of the state.

-50. Forest Practices.
+52. Forest Practices.
 The raising and harvesting of trees as a crop as defined by WAC 222-16, as amended.
-Within the Town or its urban growth area all class 1, 2 or 3 forest practices shall be administered as class 4 conversions, and shall be subject to local land use regulations.

-51. Geologically Hazardous Areas.
+53. Gabion - Structures composed of masses of rocks, rubble, soil, masonry or similar material held tightly together usually by wire mesh, fabric, or geotextile so as to form layers, blocks or walls.
+Sometimes used on heavy erosion areas to retard wave action or as foundations for breakwaters or jetties.54.
+Geologically Hazardous Areas.
 Areas susceptible to severe erosion or slide activity, such as unstable bluffs, and include areas with high potential for earthquake activity.
 They may be identified in critical areas inventories or the Coastal Zone Atlas.
 In general, they are not suitable for placing structures or locating intense activities or uses due to the inherent threat to public health and safety.

-52. Geotechnical Report or Geotechnical Analysis.
+55. Geotechnical Report or Geotechnical Analysis.
 A scientific study or evaluation conducted by a qualified expert that includes a description of the ground and surface hydrology and geology, the affected land form and its susceptibility to mass wasting, erosion, and other geologic hazards or processes, conclusions and recommendations regarding the effect of the proposed development on geologic conditions, the adequacy of the site to be developed, the impacts of the proposed development, alternative approaches to the proposed development, and measures to mitigate potential site-specific and cumulative geological and hydrological impacts of the proposed development, including the potential adverse impacts to adjacent and down-current properties.
 Geotechnical reports shall conform to accepted technical standards and must be prepared by qualified professional engineers or geologists who have professional expertise about the regional and local shoreline geology and processes.